onehundredfeet/hmecs/README.md

 Focused to be simple and fast.
 Inspired by other haxe ECS frameworks, especially [EDGE](https://github.com/fponticelli/edge), [ECX](https://github.com/eliasku/ecx), [ESKIMO](https://github.com/PDeveloper/eskimo) and [Ash-Haxe](https://github.com/nadako/Ash-Haxe)
 Extended to ecs - For performance improvements with struct only types

+#### Acknowledgement by onehundredfeet
+The original vision by [deepcake](https://github.com/deepcake/echo) was fantastic.
+A macro driven ECS that was aimed at ease of use and performance.
+It had a few drawbacks I wanted to fix.

 ## News
 * Version 1.0 has been tagged.
 * Version 1.5 is coming